-Visit to the stunning jungles of Kakum Nat.
-Park including an amazing canopy trek
+Visit to the stunning jungles of Kakum National Park and walk through the rainforests at night

 Kakum National Park is in southern Ghana; 350 square kilometres of tropical rainforest protecting the very rare and endangered Mona-meercat, as well as pygmy elephants, forest buffalo and an incredible array of birdlife.
 In the park we walk along towering canopy walkways through the tops of the trees, offering a unqiue and unobtrusive way for travellers to experience the forest.
 The park is also an important habitat for a variety of rare tropical plants, including many that are used by local people for medicinal purposes.